-The wisdom of assignment selling
+The benefits of assignment selling.

 There are important ways that assignment selling can benefit your sales process immediately:

-Ultimately, when prospects are more educated in the sales process, sales conversations are shortened and more focused on the elements that close business.
+When prospects are more educated in the sales process, sales conversations are shortened and more focused on the elements that close business.
 More sales opportunities are won — and won faster.

-Second, assignment selling helps to qualify leads beyond the standard inputs you’ll get from a prospect after they fill out a form on your website.
+Assignment selling helps to qualify leads beyond the standard inputs you’ll get from a prospect after they fill out a form on your website.
 Assignment selling qualifies a buyer’s level of commitment for going through with the purchase.

 A committed buyer understands expectations around budget, timing, how things work, and the different options they have.
 Those are the prospects sales reps should be spending their time with.